 C is the cumulative % rate increase to date.
-For example, if the current rate (prior to the proposed rate increase) is 50% higher than the rate at initial pricing, then C = .5.
+For example, if the current rate (prior to the proposed rate increase) is 50% higher than the rate at initial pricing, then C = 0.5.

 The current subscript in the denominator indicates that the PV should be computed using current assumptions.
 The future earned premiums in the formula are based on the current premiums prior to the proposed rate increase.
-(Regulators may wish to consider the addition of margin to the rate increase.
-For example, the ΔPV(future incurred claims) term in the above formula could be multiplied by (1 + margin)).
+(State insurance regulators may wish to consider the addition of margin to the rate increase.
+For example, the ΔPV(future incurred claims) term in the above formula could be multiplied by (1 + margin).

-For pre-rate stabilized policies, we use .6 in place of .58 and .8 in place of .85:
+For pre-rate stabilized policies, we use 0.6 in place of 0.58 and 0.8 in place of 0.85:

-Prior to the time that Texas adopted the PPV approach, a past requested rate increase may have been reduced by the regulator by a method other than the PPV approach.
-In this situation, for a current filing, the regulator may make adjustments to the current approvable amount based on what would have been approved had PPV been used in the prior filing.
+Prior to the time that Texas adopted the PPV approach, a past requested rate increase may have been reduced by the state insurance regulator by a method other than the PPV approach.
+In this situation, for a current filing, the state insurance regulator may make adjustments to the current approvable amount based on what would have been approved had PPV been used in the prior filing.

 Appendix D—Principles of RBOs Associated with LTCI Rate Increases

-In 2020, the Long-Term Care Insurance Reduced Benefit Options (EX) Subgroup (“LTCI RBO (EX) Subgroup”) of the LTCI (EX) Task Force, was charged to “Identify options to provide consumers with choices regarding modifications to long-term care insurance (LTCI) contract benefits where policies are no longer affordable due to rate increases.”
+In 2020, the Long-Term Care Insurance Reduced Benefit Options (EX) Subgroup of the Long-Term Care Insurance (EX) Task Force, was charged to “Identify options to provide consumers with choices regarding modifications to long-term care insurance (LTCI) contract benefits where policies are no longer affordable due to rate increases.”
 In completing this charge, the Subgroup developed the following list of RBO principles to provide guidance for evaluating RBO offerings.

-A. Principles and Issues
+Principles and Issues

 As related to: